PrestaShop/docs/src/content/1.7/development/components/grid/columns-reference/_index.md

 use PrestaShop\PrestaShop\Core\Grid\Action\Row\Type\LinkRowAction;

 /**
- * How to define the Grid columns?
+ * How to define the Grid's columns?
- * You can adapt this exemple or look at the existing ones
+ * You can adapt this example or look at the existing ones
- * in PrestaShop Core.
+ * in PrestaShop's Core.
  */
 class MyGridDefinitionFactory extends AbstractGridDefinition {